notaryproject/notation/specs/commandline/certificate.md

 ## Description

-Use ```notation certificate``` command to add/list/delete certificates in a trust store.
-Update an existing certificate is not allowed since the thumbprint will be inconsistent, which results in a new certificate.
+Use ```notation certificate``` command to add/list/delete certificates in notation's trust store.
+Updating an existing certificate is not allowed since the thumbprint will be inconsistent, which results in a new certificate.

 The trust store is in the format of a directory in the filesystem as`x509/<type>/<name>/*.crt|*.cer|*.pem`.
 Currently two types of trust store are supported: